One of the reasons we chose Mexico for our current, post-European adventure was because getting there is easy.

 Time/Money Saving Tip: If you get the health certificate done in the border zone (California, Arizona, New Mexico, or Texas), it won’t have to be signed by a government vet (which may require a pricey Fedex and takes valuable time).
 A licensed vet in the border zone only needs to use his/her letterhead and write his/her license number in the certificate.
 If you’re traveling from somewhere else and seeing the vet for the first time, remember to bring copies of your dog’s vaccination records.

 2. Proof of vaccines against rabies and distemper, administered at least 15 days before the arrival of the pet in Mexico.

 There.
 That’s all there is to it.

-Archie was due for a distemper booster, so I had that done in Vancouver before we left.
+Archie was due for a distemper booster anyway, so I had that done in Vancouver before we left.

-After all that, when we crossed the Mexican border the next day, the border agents didn’t give a hoot about Archie or his paperwork.
-Since then I’ve spoken with dozens of people I’ve talked to who’ve driven their dogs to Mexico, no one else has been asked for dog paperwork either.
+If course when we crossed the Mexican border the next day, the border agents didn’t give a hoot about Archie or his paperwork.
+Since then I’ve spoken with dozens of people who’ve driven their dogs to Mexico, and no one else has been asked for paperwork either.
 So get it done, but don’t worry about it, because chances are no one is even going to look at it.